2010 Dutch general election: Government formation

 Expectations were that the formation of a new government would take some time.
-The international media also read this as a slim victory for the "austerity-minded" Liberals amidst the 2010 European sovereign debt crisis.
+The international media also read this as a slim victory for the "austerity-minded" Liberals during the euro area crisis.

 On 14 October, Mark Rutte was sworn in as prime minister.
 Rutte's government resigned on 24 April 2012 over austerity measures.

 Analysis

 Some international media speculated that "for the first time in this nation's history, a Jewish man, albeit a secular one, is on the verge of becoming the next prime minister ...
 Job Cohen, who was until recently the Mayor of Amsterdam, and represents the top of the ticket for the PvdA ... is at the end of a long battle to run the country that began in February when the PvdA backed out of the ruling coalition government because it did not want to send Dutch troops back to Afghanistan."